thomas6m/OpenShift-4.7.2/README.md

 cat ~/ose-install/auth/kubeadmin-password

-**Point your workstation primary dns to 192.168.1.4 & secondary dns to google or ur network dns.
+**Point your workstation primary dns to 192.168.1.4 & secondary dns to google ( 8.8.8.8 or ur network dns.
 Other wise we will endup in manually updating the window's host file for each wildcard entry**

-C:\Windows\System32\drivers\etc\hosts
+ Window's host file location:	C:\Windows\System32\drivers\etc\hosts

 https://console-openshift-console.apps.ose.example.com/